GundogCodes/NovaKey/README.md

 ## ❓ Frequently Asked Questions

-### **Q: Why does HyperKey need accessibility permissions?**
+### **Q: Why does NovaKey need accessibility permissions?**
-A: HyperKey needs accessibility permissions to register system-wide keyboard shortcuts.
+A: NovaKey needs accessibility permissions to register system-wide keyboard shortcuts.
 This is a macOS requirement for any app that listens for global hotkeys.

 ### **Q: Can I use the same shortcut for multiple apps?**
 A: No, each keyboard shortcut must be unique.
-HyperKey will warn you if you try to create a duplicate shortcut.
+NovaKey will warn you if you try to create a duplicate shortcut.

-### **Q: Does HyperKey work with all apps?**
+### **Q: Does NovaKey work with all apps?**
 A: Yes!
-HyperKey can launch any application installed on your Mac, including apps from the App Store, third-party apps, and system utilities.
+NovaKey can launch any application installed on your Mac, including apps from the App Store, third-party apps, and system utilities.

 ### **Q: Will my shortcuts work after restarting my Mac?**
-A: Yes, if you enable "Launch at Login" in HyperKey preferences, all your shortcuts will be available immediately after startup.
+A: Yes, if you enable "Launch at Login" in NovaKey preferences, all your shortcuts will be available immediately after startup.

 ### **Q: Can I backup my hotkey configurations?**
 A: Your hotkey configurations are automatically saved and will persist across app updates.
 For manual backup, you can export your settings (feature coming in future update).